Keywords

 Kaiser-Meyer-Olkin Measure of Sampling Adequacy (KMO) = 0.587.

-The results of the factor analysis indicate that the KMO value is 0.587, which exceeds the minimum threshold of 0.5, confirming the suitability of the dataset for factor analysis.
+Although the KMO value is modest, it exceeds the minimum acceptable threshold of 0.50 suggested by Kaiser (1974), indicating that the sample remains adequate for exploratory factor analysis.
 The Bartlett’s Test of Sphericity yields a Chi-square value of 3802.120 with a significance level (Sig.) of 0.000, which is less than 0.05.
 This result suggests that the observed variables are significantly correlated with each other and the factor analysis is statistically meaningful (see Table 3).
 Consequently, the null hypothesis (H0), stating that the variables are uncorrelated in the population, is rejected.
 This implies that the correlation matrix is not an identity matrix and the data meets the necessary conditions for factor extraction.

 | Kaiser-Meyer-Olkin Measure of Sampling Adequacy | .587 | |